creativescala/doodle/docs/src/pages/pictures/layout.md

 ## Implementation

-The `Layout` algebra supports all the features described above, as does `Image`.
+The @:api(doodle.algebra.Layout) algebra supports all the features described above, as does @:api(doodle.image.Image).